Cecilia Jarlskog: Research interests

 Cecilia Jarlskog is mainly known for her study and expertise in theoretical particle physics.
 Her studies include research on the ways that sub-atomic and electronic constituents of matter cohere or lose their symmetry, matter and antimatter asymmetry, mathematical physics, neutrino physics, and grand unification.

-The Jarlskog invariant or rephasing-invariant CP violation parameter, is an invariant quantity in particle physics, which is in the order of ±2.8 x 10^{−5}.
+The Jarlskog invariant or rephasing-invariant CP violation parameter, is an invariant quantity in particle physics, which is in the order of ±2.8 × 10^{−5}.
 This parameter is related to the unitarity conditions of the Cabibbo–Kobayashi–Maskawa matrix, which can be expressed as triangles whose sides are products of different elements of the matrix.
 As such, the Jarlskog invariant can be written as J = ±Im(V_{us}V_{cb}VV), which amounts to twice the area of the unitarity triangle.
 Because the area vanishes for the specific parameters in the Standard Model for which there would be no CP violation, this invariant is thus very useful to quantify the non-conservation of the CP-symmetry in elementary particle physics.
 It is one of Jarlskog's foremost contributions to physics, the other being the many years that she was an active member of CERN.

 She recalls her appreciation of CERN's (European Organization for Nuclear Research) international atmosphere.
 Being a part of this community gave her great opportunities to meet and talk with inspiring physicists from across the world.
 She noted that she felt fortunate to have 'lived in a period when the amount of information revealed about the nature of the elementary constituents of matter and their interactions has been mind-boggling'.

 At CERN, the European Organization for Nuclear Research, physicists and engineers probe the fundamental structure of the universe.
 The world's largest and most complex scientific instruments are employed to study the basic constituents of matter – fundamental particles.
 The particles are caused to collide at close to the speed of light, which affords physicists clues about the interactions of particles, and insights into the fundamental laws of nature.